barwein/NC_for_IV/README.md

 # NC_for_IV
-Replication files for ``Negative Controls for Instrumental Variable Designs"
+Replication files for ``Negative Controls for Instrumental Variable Designs" simulations and data analysis